Teary-eyed Canada claims curling bronze

 Two of Wright's daughters, Kyla and Tara, made the trip to South Korea, and were among the several dozen noisy Canadian flag-waving fans in the rink.

-It's not the medal the Canadians were hoping for.
+It's not the medal the Canadians, including alternate Jamie Anseeuw and coach Wayne Kiel, were hoping for.
 Canada had swept the gold medals since the sport made its Paralympic debut in 2006 in Turin.

 But in Friday night's semifinal, the four played a magnificent game but dropped a heartbreaking last-rock decision to China.
 After the loss, Ideson said the four hugged, then hopped the bus back to the athletes village where they debriefed the game, had dinner, played a couple card games, and then went to bed early.